 We will also establish the relative versions of the previous two vanishing theorems in \S 2.
-Actually, it is not that straight-forward to get the relative version generalization as e.g. \cite[Theorem 1-2-3]{KMM}, using a log-smooth compactification and Serre vanishing on coherent $\cO$-modules.
+Actually, it is not straight-forward to get such generalization as e.g. \cite[Theorem 1-2-3]{KMM}, using a log-smooth compactification and Serre vanishing on coherent $\cO$-modules.
 This is because, in our case, we are not working in the derived category of coherent sheaves.
 However, due to our proof of Theorem \ref{T:twistor vanishing} being functorial, we can also get a functorial proof of its relative version, Theorem \ref{T:relative twistor vanishing}, which does not use a log-smooth compactification.
 We then show a Nadel-type vanishing with multiplier-ideals from $\Q$-divisors, and state an effective global generalization theorem, as an application.

-In \S3, we recall the notion of multi-indexed Kashiwara-Malgrange (KM) filtration, its compatibility, and using it to get the logarithmic comparison as in \cite{W17a}.
+In \S3, we recall the notion of multi-indexed Kashiwara-Malgrange (KM) filtration, its compatibility, and using it to get the logarithmic comparison in the setting of $\sR$-modules as in \cite{W17a}.
 In \S4, we recall the geometric construction in \cite{EV92}, which is constructing a cyclic cover from a normal crossing $\Q$-divisor, and study the induced local systems and their multi-indexed KM filtration.
-We give the proofs of our main Vanishing results in \S5.
+We give the proofs of our main vanishing results in \S5.

 It is also natural to generalize the injectivity/surjectivity results in \cite[\S 5]{EV92}, \cite{Wu17}, \cite{Wu21}, to the Non-abelian Hodge setting.
-However, the author find such type of results have a different nature of approach, and they cannot directly imply those vanishing results above using the method summerized in \cite[\S 1, 2. proof]{EV92}, with the help of Serre Vanishing, for the same reason in the relative vanishing case.
+However, the author finds such type of results have a different nature of approach, and they cannot directly imply those vanishing results above using the method summerized in \cite[\S 1, 2. proof]{EV92}, with the help of Serre Vanishing, for the same reason in the relative vanishing case.
 Hence, the author decides to leave it for another occasion.